msaxton/kinds-of-sources/slides.md

 micah.saxton@tufts.edu

+## Three kinds of sources used for academic research
+1. Primary Sources
+2. Secondary Sources
+3. Reference Sources

-## Defining Primary Sources
+## Primary Sources
 What is a primary source?

-A _primary source_ is a document, image, or artifact that provides first-hand testimony or direct evidence concerning a historical event and/or topic.
+A _primary source_ is a document, image, artifact, or dataset that provides first-hand testimony or direct evidence concerning the object of research.

+### Examples of primary sources
+* Diaries
+* Correspondence
+* Government documents
+* Newspapers
+* Material objects
+* Survey data

+Can you think of other examples of primary sources?

+## Secondary Sources
-How is it different from a secondary source?
+What is a secondary source?

-Why is this distinction important?
+A _secondary source_ is a scholarly discussion based on primary sources.
+Typically, a secondary source contains original research.

+## Examples of Secondary Sources
+* Books
+* Journal articles
+* Scientific reports
+* Lectures
+* Podcasts

+Can you think of other examples of secondary sources?

+### Reference Sources
+What is a reference source?

+A _reference source_ is a book or article that summarizes and synthesizes secondary sources.
+Typically, a reference source does not contain original research.

+### Examples of Reference Sources
+* Encyclopedias
+* Handbooks
+* Annotated bibliographies
+* Literature reviews
+* Textbooks

-What are some examples of primary sources?
+Can you think of other examples of reference sources?

+## However...
+The differences between these kinds of sources is in the perspective of the researcher.

+### BEAM model for using sources
+* Background: use a source to provide general information to explain the topic.
+* Exhibit: use a source as evidence or examples to analyze.
+* Argument: use a source to engage its argument.
+* Method: use a source’s way of analyzing an issue to apply to your own issue.

-## Finding Primary Sources
+### Excursus: Finding Primary Sources

 ### Primary source databases